gvwilson/thirdbit/src/fiction/cloudherd/index.md

 it was her job go sort it out.

 Noxy slung her bag over her shoulder.
-"Come on, there's more up on the ridge."
+"Come on, there are more up on the ridge."
 She set off without waiting for an answer.
 A moment later Sensy scrambled to catch up with her.

-The path was one of dozens that snaked through the evergreen forest surrounding Stale.
+The path was one of dozens that snaked through the shallows of the forest that surrounded Stale.
 Mud made it slippery where it wasn't slick with ice, but Noxy didn't slow down until she reached the rocky ridge overlooking her home.

-Below them lay the ancient walls of the fortress that held the village of Stale.
+Below them lay the ancient walls that held the village of Stale.
-The centuries had smoothed the edges of the Pilots' stonework, making the fortress look like it was made of snow that was just starting to melt, but it was still as solid as the mountains themselves.
+The centuries had smoothed the edges of the Pilots' stonework, so that the fortress looked like it was made of snow that was just starting to melt, but it was still as solid as the mountains themselves.
-The villagers' two-story wooden houses sheltered inside the walls like ducklings in a nest, thin licks of smoke rising from their slate chimneys.
+The villagers' two-story wooden houses sheltered inside like ducklings in a nest, thin licks of smoke rising from their slate chimneys.
-Narrow streets wound between goof pens, vegetable plots, and racks laden with drying spiderwebs, and even from a distance Noxy could hear the soft musical clang of the windchimes that hung by every door.
+Narrow streets wound between camel pens, vegetable plots, and racks laden with drying sheets of moss.
+Even from a distance Noxy could hear the soft musical clang of the windchimes that hung by every door.

 On the port side,